 The initial set up of an Apple TV can be done pretty quickly - especially if you have an iPhone or iPad to hand.
 But there are some further tweaks that you might want to do to completely personalise the interface and make it suit your needs.
 We'll look at how to get your new Apple TV working just the way you want it in this article.

 How to connect an Apple TV to a television

-Before you begin to set up your Apple TV you need to connect it to your television set.
-This is not actually possible to do so without first purchasing an HDMI cable, which doesn't actually ship with the Apple TV.
+Before you begin setting up your Apple TV, you need to connect it to your TV.
+This is not actually possible to do so without an HDMI cable - something that doesn't actually ship with the Apple TV.